-I found this wonderful game on The Crafty Classroom and immediately LOVED it!
 I’m all about anything that can make learning more fun, and colorful, and pretty…and involves paint…and a trip to the craft store ;o)

 - Wooden cubes from craft store